cmaitchison/atlas_api/doc/index.markdown

 The FastAtlas API
 ==================

 This is an implementation of the Atlas API that is tuned for read performance.

-If it was hosted on local servers, nearly all responses would be sub-second.
-It is currently hosted on Heroku, meaning most responses are served in 1-2 seconds.
+If you want to see the output of the API in a human readable format, use Firefox and install this plugin: [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/)
 What can it do?
 ==================================